Australia Joins Other Governments in Banning Indoor Tanning Salons

 To balance this, there is significant evidence that vitamin D produced from safe exposure to UVB reduces the risk of all cancers.
 (See Healthy Sun for more information).
 And vitamin D deficiencies have also been linked with numerous other health conditions.

-But there are also nutritional considerations (again see Healthy Sun for more information).
+But there are also nutritional considerations as well.

 Advocates of safe indoor tanning also suggest that sunburns can be better prevented in indoor tanning booths because the conditions are more controlled.